JulioLoayzaM/CroissantBot/.github/CONTRIBUTING.md

 All contributions are welcome: share suggestions, feature ideas and bug reports by [opening an issue](https://github.com/JulioLoayzaM/CroissantBot/issues).

-Code contributions are also welcome, just fork the repo and [create a pull request](https://github.com/JulioLoayzaM/CroissantBot/pulls).
+Code contributions are also welcome, fork the repo and [create a pull request](https://github.com/JulioLoayzaM/CroissantBot/pulls).

 See below for more information.